sictweb/bti425-2020/notes/week06-in-class.md

 On each page, add a top-level `div` element, with an `id` attribute that matches whatever you wrote for the nav menu's `a` element's `href` attribute.

-The home page can hold some text content.
-[Generate some *lorem ipsum*](https://www.lipsum.com/) text, and paste it in.
+The *home page* can hold some text content.
+Use the Emmet ["lorem ipsum" generator](https://docs.emmet.io/abbreviations/lorem-ipsum/),  or [generate some *lorem ipsum*](https://www.lipsum.com/) text from a web app, and paste it in.

-The about me page can include a large heading with your name, and an image.
+The *about me* page can include a large heading with your name, and an image.
 Link to an image from one of these (or other) services:
 * [placeholder.com](https://placeholder.com/)
 * [placekitten.com](https://placekitten.com/)
 * [lorempixel.com](http://lorempixel.com/)

-The contact me page can include some contact info for you.
+The *contact me* page can include some contact info for you.

 <br>